 9. Review, review, review

 I’ll say it once again: repetition is the mother of learning.
 I always spend some time during a conference – each morning or evening – looking back over my notes, reflecting on what I’ve learned, and trying to connect it with what I already know.
 I also make sure to spend some time in the weeks and months following the conference to revisit my notes.
 (These are all habits of the serious lifelong learner.)

 10. Enjoy – and learn from – wherever you are

 Please comment and share your tips for getting the most out of conferences as learning events.
-And, if you happen to be heading to the ASAE conference in Dallas, let me know!

 P.S. – Regular readers will notice that a lot of what I cover above draws on 10 Ways to Be a Better Learner, a great resource for any conference attendee IMHO.

 Thanks so much for reading the Mission to Learn blog.
 If you aren't already aware of them, we also encourage you to check out: